Cineorama16’ x 16’ x 10’

 Review in Hysteria Magazine

-Projection of Feedorama, a surveillance video of the construction of the Cineorama
+Documentation of Feedorama in Bremen, Germany.
+A surveillance video showing the construction of the Cineorama.